conduktor/conduktor-gateway-demos/masking/Readme.md

 ### Step 12: View the messages in Conduktor Console

 Navigate to `Console` and select the `Kafka Backing Cluster` cluster from the top right.
-You should now see the `someTenantmaskedTopic` topic (ignore the tenant name prefix for now) and clicking on it will show you the produced message.
+You should now see the `someClustermaskedTopic` topic (ignore the virtual cluster name prefix for now) and clicking on it will show you the produced message.

 ![create a topic](images/through_backing_cluster.png "View Messages")